ExploreASL/Documentation/docs/FAQ.md

 > I have a question that is not in the list above.
 What should I do now?

 Please feel free to contact the developer team, we normally answer to e-mails pretty quickly.
-There are also bi-weekly meetings of the developer team, so if you feel like you could contribute to our open-source project or you would like to answer a question in person, feel free to ask for an invite.
+There are also bi-weekly meetings of the developer team, so if you feel like you could contribute to our open-source project or you would like to ask a question in person, feel free to ask for an invite.